What Is a Rootkit: Understand The Threat And Protect Yourself

 Of course, if you want to be absolutely sure that you remove all traces of the rootkit from your computer, then there are additional steps that you can take as well:

-• Run specialized anti-rootkit programs on your computer.
-These programs are different from your anti-virus software in that they’re specifically designed to combat rootkits.
+- Run specialized anti-rootkit programs on your computer.
+These programs differ from your anti-virus software in that they’re designed to combat rootkits.

-• Reset and reinstall your computer’s operating system.
+- Reset and reinstall your computer’s operating system.
 While this is considered a last resort (this will delete all data from your system and reset your computer to factory settings.
-With that said, it’s the surefire method for dealing with persistent rootkit infections.
+That said, it’s the surefire method for dealing with persistent rootkit infections.

 Among the solutions outlined above, we recommend using a specialized anti-rootkit program as it’s the easiest and quickest method for removing rootkits (aside from using antivirus software).
 If you have no idea which one to use, then here are some of your best options: